 Stewart's new book

-Stewart gained a B.Ed. from Lancaster University, an M.Ed. from Leeds University and a Ph.D. from Durham University after which he spent twenty-nine years in secondary education, the last thirteen as a head teacher of large schools.
+Stewart gained a B.Ed. from Lancaster University, an M.Ed. from Leeds University and a Ph.D. from Durham University.
+He has twenty-nine years of experience in secondary education, the last thirteen as a head teacher of large schools.
 During this time, he was an early innovator in the educational use of digital technology, led the first four-nation European Comenius project in the use of ICT, founded one of the first technology-enhanced learning schools in the UK and was appointed as an educational consultant with McGill University in Montreal, Canada.

 In 1999 Stewart moved into university teaching and research at the School of Education at Durham University, where he created and taught programmes on the application of ICT in education, for students training to be teachers; created the postgraduate 21st Century Digital Technology and Management, Leadership and Change programmes and taught on the International Ed.D., of which he was also Director.

-Following this Stewart founded and developed the highly successful Department of Education at Teesside University, which offered rich and wide-ranging provision locally and internationally that made effective use of technology-enhanced learning and teaching, underpinned by a strong research culture.
+Following this Stewart founded and developed the Department of Education at Teesside University, offering wide-ranging provision locally and internationally that made effective use of technology-enhanced learning and teaching within a strong research culture.

-For his pioneering research and his development of effective applications of digital technology to enhance learning and teaching both nationally and internationally, he received a National Teaching Fellowship from the UK Higher Education Academy in 2009, awarded for significant and sustained innovation and development in the application of pedagogy in digital learning environments in design, the management and leadership of change, in the liberal arts and science and in cultural contexts where established practice often makes innovation challenging.
+For his pioneering research and his development of effective applications of digital technology to enhance learning and teaching both nationally and internationally, he received a National Teaching Fellowship from the UK Higher Education Academy in 2009, awarded for significant and sustained innovation and development in the application of pedagogy in digital learning environments in design and the management and leadership of change in the liberal arts and science and in cultural contexts where established practice often makes innovation challenging.

-In 2012 Stewart took up his current post at the University of Hull where he has served as Director of Postgraduate provision and Head of Department and where he continues to lead research and develop innovative uses of digital technology to enhance learning and teaching.
+In 2012 Stewart took up a post at the University of Hull where he served as Director of Postgraduate provision and Head of Department, led research and developed innovative uses of digital technology to enhance learning and teaching.
 He now works as a visiting Emeritus Professor, independent consultant and scholar, supervising PhD students and teaching undergraduate and postgraduate classes at universities in Europe and Asia.

 External Examiner: Ph.D. - Newcastle University; Durham University.
 Ed.D. - Greenwich University.